 But Gaia, the great goddess of Earth and mother of the Titans, was incensed by the defeat of her children and called on their siblings, the Giants, to rise up in revolt.
-Always wise, the goddess Athena asked Heracles to help the Olympians in battle, and with the mortal hero’s assistance, the rebellion was quelled.
-Six Giants were killed by Heracles’ hand—their corpses left to petrify in the Aegean Sea, eventually forming the island of Mykonos.
+Always wise, the goddess Athena asked Heracles to help the Olympians in battle, and with the mortal hero’s assistance the rebellion was quelled.
+Six Giants were killed by Heracles’ hand and their corpses left to petrify in the Aegean Sea, eventually forming the island of Mykonos.

-But for the sake of your sleep cycle, health, and general well-being, we’re limiting this visit to the next two days.
+But for the sake of your sleep cycle and general well-being, we’re limiting this visit to the next two days.

 The Merchant Of Little Venice